 Budget considerations may determine the choice of a wooden door, the door's location, the available door finishes, and how much time and effort you are prepared to spend on maintenance and upkeep.

 Solid wood doors are manufactured from engineered natural wood.
 They are usually constructed using frames and panels rather than a single piece of wood.
 The type of wood used in a solid wood door can vary from dense-grained hardwoods such as oak, walnut or maple to loose-grained softwoods such as pine, larch or cedar.
-There are hundreds of types of hardwood and softwood, and both have excellent machining properties and can be used throughout the home, not only for doors but floors, skirting, window frames, furniture, mouldings, veneers – you name it.
-Wood can also be waxed, oiled, varnished and weather-sealed to make it useful for internal and external use.
-Solid wood doors are the traditional choice for many homeowners and are associated with high quality, sturdiness and style.

 Advantages of solid wood doors.

-Insulation – wooden doors offer good thermal protection, especially when installed with decent draught excluders and edging sealants.
+Insulation: Wooden doors offer good thermal protection, especially when installed with decent draught excluders and edging sealants.

 Disadvantages of solid wood doors